-1.6.
-This Safety Guide is related to other IAEA Safety Standards Series: These are the Safety Requirements for safety assessment of activities and facilities [5] and the Safety Guides for protection of the public and protection of the environment against radiation exposure [6], on criteria for use on emergency preparedness and response [7] and on regulatory control of radioactive releases to the environment [8].

 1.7.
+This Safety Guide is related to other IAEA Safety Standards Series: These are the Safety Requirements for safety assessment of activities and facilities [5] and for preparedness and response for a nuclear or radiological emergency [18], and the Safety Guides for radiation protection of the public and protection of the environment [6], on criteria for use in preparedness and response for a nuclear or radiological emergency [7] and on regulatory control of radioactive discharges to the environment [8]3.

+1.8.
 This Safety Guide provides a general framework that is consistent with and can be applied as a complement to other Safety Guides providing frameworks for safety assessments for activities and facilities.
-In those Safety Guides, the concept of radiological environmental impact assessment, as part of the safety assessment, is included, but discussed with less level of details; for example, in the frameworks of safety assessment for predisposal management of radioactive waste [9] and safety assessment for the decommissioning of facilities using radioactive material [10].
+In those Safety Guides, the concept of radiological environmental impact assessment, as part of the safety assessment, is included, but discussed in less detail; for example, in the frameworks of safety assessment for predisposal management of radioactive waste [9] and safety assessment for the decommissioning of facilities using radioactive material [10].